Ontology Object Properties are Data Model Associative Entities – not Relationships

 Note that the Inference Engine (Reasoner) will infer that all have Principal and Monetary Amounts.
 In SPARQL, we can query all values using the Monetary Amount.

-The hierarchy of associative entities is also an important data model pattern.
+The hierarchy of associative entities is also a critical data model pattern.
 For example, the IBM Banking Data Warehouse Model has deep hierarchies between the nine data concepts.

-The naive transformation of object properties into plain relationships is wrong because we lose important ontology metadata.
+The naive transformation of object properties into plain relationships is incorrect because it loses important ontology metadata.

 Has Monetary Amount Hierarchy (wrong and correct)